Ensembl/plant-scripts/bench/repeat_libs/README.md

 ./select_TE_clusters.pl log.annot clusters2remove.list nrTEplantsMar2020 &> log.select
 ```

-The resulting library has the following contents:
+The resulting library contains 69,209 sequences from 4 TE collections and has the following contents:

 ```
 # clusters=69209 sequences=69209
 mipsREdat_9.3p_ALL      41848